kevinbtalbert/llama2-api-open-source/README.md

 ![](/assets/catalog-entry.png)

 ## Forming a request to the API
 Requests can be formed intra-domain or cross-domain.
 For cross-domain requests, you'll need to ensure unauthenticated app access is allowed for the POST endpoint to be reachable.
+Be cognizant of the amount of tokens and temperature you feed into the payload parameters.
+Most requests for a couple sentences should use around 200 tokens, a paragraph could use upwards of 600-800.

 ![](/assets/unauthenticated-access.png)